 Top-Scoring Markets for Online Office Space Searches

-In Q4 2024, only three of the 22 office markets with more than 100 million square feet included in this ranking saw a year-over-year increase in the average monthly volume of searches for office space.
-In this case, Atlanta earned the top score for its 18% boost in search volume compared to the monthly average in Q4 2023.
-Dallas-Fort Worth followed in second place with an increase of 13%, and New Jersey office space wrapped up the top three with a modest 3% increase in the average monthly search volume compared to 12 months prior.
+In Q1 2025, the average monthly volume of searches for office space saw a year-over-year increase in 18 of the 22 office markets with more than 100 million square feet included in this ranking.
+Boston earned the top score for its notable boost in search volume compared to the monthly average in Q1 2024.
+Washington, D.C. followed in second place, and San Francisco office space wrapped up the top three.

 Top-Scoring Markets for Online Coworking Space Searches